fuzzypawzz/JMDK/README.md

 This app is using the Vue.js framework as rendering mechanism of the UI.

-The UI layer is built using the MVP (Model-View-Presenter) design pattern.
+The UI layer is built using the MVP (Model-View-Presenter) design pattern which ensures that concerns are separated.

-Logic and state handling are kept separated from the view in plain testable JavaScript objects (presenters).
+Logic and state handling is written in plain testable JavaScript objects (presenters).

+The UI framework components are kept dumb.
+They receive their view models from the presenters and are generally only concerned with reactively rendering the DOM when the view models change.

 ### Inversion Of Control